Shishamo (band): Biography

 On September 11, 2014, the band announced that Matsumoto was leaving Shishamo and was being replaced by Matsuoka.
 The band then released the single "Ryōsangata Kareshi" on October 1.
 Matsuoka made her first appearance with Shishamo in the accompanying music video before making her live debut at the band's concert in Chiba on October 4.
 "Ryōsangata Kareshi", described as having a "catchy pop sound" resembling Chatmonchy and Aiko, reached 19 on the Billboard Japan Top Singles Sales chart.

 In February 2017, Shishamo released their fourth studio album, Shishamo 4.
 The album reached a peak position of seven on both the Billboard Japan Hot Albums and Top Album Sales charts.
 One of its singles, "Ashita Mo", was used in a television commercial by NTT Docomo that same year.
-The single would later become Shishamo's first song to reach 100 million streams, doing so in 2025.
+The single was certified platinum by the RIAJ in 2019 and later became Shishamo's first song to reach 100 million streams, doing so in 2025.

 October 2017 saw the release of the romantic comedy film Mixed Doubles, which featured two songs by Shishamo, titled "Hora, Waratteru" and "Saboten".
 Miyazaki wrote both songs specifically for the movie, with its story and one of its main characters in mind.
 At the end of year, Shishamo made their debut on the annual NHK program, Kōhaku Uta Gassen.

 In December 2021, Shishamo released their first concept EP, titled Boots wo Narashite.
 The record, released digitally, contained three songs, each written by a different member of the group, as well as one instrumental track.
 To commemorate the release, Shishamo held a special broadcast on their YouTube channel later that month.

+In January 2024, Shishamo began their first acoustic tour, showcasing the material released the prior year on their Acoustic Shishamo album.
+The tour had stops at Billboard Live venues in Yokohama, Osaka and twice in Tokyo, with the band playing two concerts on each date.
+Miyazaki and Matsuoka commented that the acoustic arrangements required playing instruments they didn't usually play while Yoshikawa mentioned that she had to contribute more towards the songs' melodies.